CS5001-khoury/hw05/instructions/README.md

   * <= - less than or equal to

 The last one is the hardest case, as it means you have the check the first two characters of the filter string (removing spaces if they exist, as they will in the >, <, and = case), see if it is one of those operations, and then split the string based on the space.
 You will then take the first part of the split string to figure out which operation to use, and the second part to convert to an int to use in the actual comparison (think a if/elif statement).
+You could also use the python [startswith](https://www.w3schools.com/python/ref_string_startswith.asp) method.

 > Pro Tip / Highly Suggested